What is a pillow top mattress?

-Pillow tops are the latest craze in bed retailers offering cloud-like sleeping experiences, hotel-style beds and the ultimate in decadence.
 The problem is pillow tops can severely reduce the lifespan of your bed and once they compress, that’s it you’re stuck with it.
-Find out how to avoid this with our guide.
+Leading to only one solution Read on to find out how to avoid pillowtop problems with our guide.

 What are pillow top mattresses?